 Local marketing is any tactic you use that’s aimed at the local community or neighborhood.
 It includes both online and offline marketing tactics, and overlaps other types of marketing such as SEO and traditional.

-Local marketing is particularly relevant for independent retailers and smaller stores as it can give them an edge over big-box competitors who lack personality.
+Local marketing is particularly relevant for independent retailers as it can give them an edge over big-box competitors who lack personality.
 Big, national businesses can sometimes forget about their customer and focus too much on the numbers, so having a personality and getting to know the locals is a big advantage for independent retailers.

 So, what should retailers do to finetune their local marketing?